jmunozti/JenkinsAndHelm3/README.md

 3.- Configure your pipeline.

-Go to the option This project is parameterized, enable it, and add two parameters "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".
+Go to the option This project is parameterized, enable it, and add two password parameters "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".

 Go to Pipeline -> Definition and choose "Pipeline script form SCM".